-The echoes of Cone's theology bleed through the now infamous, anti-Hilary excerpt by Rev. Wright.
-Clinton is among the oppressing class ("rich white people") and is incapable of understanding oppression ("ain't never been called a n-gg-r") but Jesus knows what it was like because he was "a poor black man" oppressed by "rich white people."
-While Black Liberation Theology is not main stream in most black churches, many pastors in Wright's generation are burdened by Cone's categories which laid the foundation for many to embrace Marxism and a distorted self-image of the perpetual "victim."
+The echoes of Cone's theology bleed through the now infamous, anti-Hillary excerpt by Rev. Wright.
+Clinton is among the oppressing class ("rich white people") and is incapable of understanding oppression ("ain't never been called a n-gger") but Jesus knows what it was like, because he was "a poor black man" oppressed by "rich white people."
+While black liberation theology is not mainstream in most black churches, many pastors in Wright's generation are burdened by Cone's categories, which laid the foundation for many to embrace Marxism and a distorted self-image of the perpetual "victim."

 Second, victimology hampers progress because, from the outset, it focuses attention on obstacles.
 For example, in Black liberation Theology, the focus is on the impediment of black freedom in light of the Goliath of white racism.

 Third, victimology keeps racism alive because many whites are constantly painted as racist with no evidence provided.
 Racism charges create a context for backlash and resentment, fueling new attitudes among whites not previously held or articulated, and creates "separatism" – a suspension of moral judgment in the name of racial solidarity.
 Does Jeremiah Wright foster separatism or racial unity and reconciliation?

 For black liberation theologians, Sunday is uniquely tied to redefining their sense of being human within a context of marginalization.
 "Black people who have been humiliated and oppressed by the structures of white society six days of the week gather together each Sunday morning in order to experience another definition of their humanity," says James Cone in his book Speaking the Truth (1999).